The Play That Goes Wrong Tickets - Duchess Theatre

 The Play That Goes Wrong Tickets - London

-The Olivier Award-winning, and jaw-achingly funny comedy - The Play That Goes Wrong is still disrupting the West End after over a decade and firmly cemented into a long-term residency at the Duchess Theatre as the longest-running comedy in the West End.
+The Play That Goes Wrong is the Olivier Award-winning, jaw-achingly funny comedy in London that is still disrupting the West End after over a decade and has firmly cemented itself into a long-term residency at the Duchess Theatre as the longest-running comedy in the West End.
+Book The Play That Goes Wrong tickets on Theatre Tickets London.

 The hapless cast of accident-prone thespians and their equally clueless crew battle against all the odds to make it through to the final curtain call - with hilarious consequences!